Harken Health Wellness Curriculum

 Insights from initial Wellness Pilot

 Meet members where they are, not where you think they should be.
-Members shared horror stories of other places telling them to drink only protein shakes, or go to the gym everyday and run a mile when they were only being set up for failure.
-Members appreciated that certain health coaches approached recommendations as a lifestyle change and gave different tools that fit into the member's life.
+Members shared horror stories of other places telling them to drink only protein shakes, or go to the gym everyday, only to be set up for failure.
+Members appreciated when Health Coaches approached recommendations as a lifestyle change and gave tools and changes that fit into their life.

 Make information actionable.
-Members didn't just want the theory on a topic such as nutrition.
+Members didn't just want the theory on a topic.
 They wanted tactics, tools and clear takeaways of what to do with the information they were presented.

 Based on what I learned, I recommended a workshop with representation from more Centers before another 4 week time-based pilot program was launched.
 We mapped out the types of content we would deliver to a person who was healthy, sick, had a chronic condition, had a major illness and then the modes of how to deliver that content.